emmabjor/nl-horn-master/README.md

 **Encoding system:**
 A system that use GPT-4 to encode natural language norms to first-order Horn clauses.

+Use Python 3.8.19

-Clone this repo and install necessary requirements specified in `requirements-txt`.
+Clone this repo and install necessary requirements specified in `requirements-txt`: pip install -r requirements.txt

 Add index and norms to the `data/batch_sentences.tsv` file.
 These are the norm sentences that will be encoede to Horn clause representations.
 Create a .env file with personal OpenAI API key.
 Edit second line in `encoding_system.py`to local path.